 - include information about specific incidents as examples of things they will stop doing

 In most cases, before we serve a notice of seeking possession, we will send a customer a letter to let them know we are going to serve them with a notice.
 The letter explains the parts of their tenancy agreement they are breaching and gives them time to change their behaviour before any further legal action.

 We use CCTV and noise monitoring equipment in neighbourhoods to prevent, investigate and detect antisocial behaviour and crime.

-If a tenant needs to be rehoused, we will find alternative housing for them.
-We usually find alternative housing when there is a proven threat of violence or intimidation and the person threatening or intimidating them knows where they live.
+We usually find alternative housing when there is a proven threat of violence or intimidation and the person threatening or intimidating you knows where you live.

 Our experience has shown us that working with partners is essential to reduce antisocial behaviour and make people feel safer and more secure.

-Our most important partner is our tenants and our neighbourhoods.
+Our most important partner is our customers and our neighbourhoods.
 We will listen to what people tell us and get involved with neighbourhoods to help: